Why Thomas Massie's Ex-Girlfriend Came Forward With This Hush Money Story

 Tipsheet

-Trump And Rubio To Meet With NATO Chief Amid Betrayal by European Allies in Operation Epic Fury
+Trump And Rubio to Meet With NATO Chief Amid Betrayal by European Allies in Operation Epic Fury

-Trump And Rubio To Meet With NATO Chief Amid Betrayal by European Allies in Operation Epic Fury
+Trump And Rubio to Meet With NATO Chief Amid Betrayal by European Allies in Operation Epic Fury

 AP Photo/Julia Demaree Nikhinson

-President Trump and Secretary of State Marco Rubio are set to meet with NATO Secretary-General Mark Rutte at the White House Wednesday, following the announcement of a two-week ceasefire with Iran.
+President Trump and Secretary of State Marco Rubio are set to meet with NATO Secretary-General Mark Rutte at the White House on Wednesday, following the announcement of a two-week ceasefire with Iran.

 Advertisement